Custodial investment accounts (often called UTMA or UGMA) are accounts managed by an adult on behalf of a minor.

 Stockpile is an app that makes it easy to give shares of a stock or ETF as a gift card.
 It also allows parents (and others) to buy fractional shares for minors.
 Minors may even be allowed to buy and sell shares themselves.

-Stockpile recently changed its pricing structure (for the better).
+Stockpile recently changed its pricing structure and is charging a $4.95 per month fee.
 It no longer charges transaction fees when you buy a gift card.
 Trade commissions have been eliminated as well.

 It should be noted, though, that Stockpile does have a few limitations.
 First, it doesn't support mutual funds.
 All trades execute at the close of the market rather than in real-time.
 And, finally, Stockpile doesn't offer any managed portfolio services.